AdrienTorris/awesome-blazor/README.md

 * [Archives of 2017](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2017.md#videos)

 ## Articles
+* [Using Razor Components in a Razor Page](https://www.mikesdotnetting.com/article/338/using-razor-components-in-a-razor-page) - August 05, 2019 - Blog post about how to include a Blazor/Razor component in a Razor Pages application in .NET Core 3.0.
 * [Deploying a Server Side Blazor application to Azure](http://lightswitchhelpwebsite.com/Blog/tabid/61/EntryId/4349/Deploying-A-Server-Side-Blazor-Application-To-Azure.aspx) - August 3, 2019 - Deploying a Server Side Blazor application to Azure.
 * [Using a Code-Behind Approach to Blazor Components](https://www.telerik.com/blogs/using-a-code-behind-approach-to-blazor-components) - July 31, 2019 - In this article we'll look into when it's helpful to use a code-behind in your Blazor development, how we benefit and what to expect when re-factoring existing components.
 * [Configuring Policy-based Authorization with Blazor](https://chrissainty.com/securing-your-blazor-apps-configuring-policy-based-authorization-with-blazor/) - July 30, 2019 - Part 4 of the serie "Securing Your Blazor Apps", by Chris Sainty.